 At the point of a diagnosis of dementia, it is not uncommon for there to be a sense of relief that the diagnosis explains recent behaviour.
 However, from then on, people with dementia can experience a myriad of confusing, fearful thoughts and emotions.
 Managing their psychological needs is as important as managing their physical needs.

-Common reactions are fear about the future, anxiety about the confusion and forgetfulness they experience, and concern that their dementia will have on their loved ones.
-Their feelings and reactions can range from compartmentalised planning for the future to anxiety and depression.
+Common reactions are feeling fear about the future, anxiety about the confusion and forgetfulness they experience, and concern that their dementia will have an impact on loved ones.
+Feelings and reactions can range from compartmentalised planning for the future to anxiety and depression.

 Here are some tips to help with their psychological needs:

 - Do not dismiss a person’s concerns.
-Actively listen with them, engage in conversation and let them know you are there for them.
+Actively listen to them, engage in conversation and let them know you are there for them

 - Allow enough time for regular routines to be undertaken at an unhurried pace.